Quito is the capital of Ecuador, a UNESCO World Heritage site, and the principal city through which tourists arrive and depart the country.

 Quito, like Guayaquil, offers a more international selection of restaurants than other parts of the country.

-In both cities, you'll find regional dishes from around the country, though there's a bigger emphasis on food from the Sierra in Quito, whereas Guayaquil has a stronger focus on seafood.
+In both cities, you'll find regional dishes from around the country, though there's a more significant emphasis on food from the Sierra in Quito, whereas Guayaquil has a stronger focus on seafood.

 Dozens of these restaurants can be found in La Mariscal, centered around Plaza Foch.
 Expect higher prices given the higher density of tourists.